NadaElsayed1/Embedded-Linux/Embedded_Linux/Auto_Build_Tools/Yocto/Creating_Layer/README.md

 ![1](images/18.png)

-Now, check the variable in your recipe.
+Now let's check the variable in our recipe.

 ![1](images/22.png)

-Next, change `BANNER_VARIABLE` to `2`.
+Now let's change `BANNER_VARIABLE` to `2`.

 ![1](images/23.png)

-Check the variable in your recipe again.
+Now let's check the variable in our recipe.

 ![1](images/25.png)

-Finally, change `BANNER_VARIABLE` to `3`.
+Now let's change `BANNER_VARIABLE` to `3`.

 ![1](images/24.png)

-Check the variable in your recipe one more time.
+Now let's check the variable in our recipe.

 ![1](images/26.png)